-Income collected in relation Business Rates and Sales Ledger are currently ahead of the targets set; Council Tax is slightly below target set.
+Income collected in relation Business Rates, Council Tax and Sales Ledger are currently outside the targets set.
 Ultimately, all debt will be pursued and will continue to be collected after the end of the financial year with all appropriate recovery avenues being pursued.